KevinFasusi/supplychainpy/docs/quickstart.rst

 Supplychainpy is a Python library for supply chain analysis, modeling and simulation.
-Using supplychainpy with popular data analysis libraries and tools such as Xlwings or Data Nitro (for Excel spreadsheet applications), Pandas, NumPy, Matplotlib, Ipython and Jupyters makes for a powerful supply chain data analysis toolchain.
+Using supplychainpy with popular data analysis libraries and tools such as Xlwings or Data Nitro (for Excel spreadsheet applications), Pandas, NumPy, Matplotlib, Ipython and Jupyter makes for a powerful supply chain data analysis toolchain.

 While the supplychainpy library can be used in any way you deem fit, the library was created to assist a workflow that is reliant on Excel, Excel formulas and VBA.
 Below we go through the use cases and implementations specific to the